dirkwhoffmann/vAmigaTS/Copper/Timing/README.md

 #### copwait1 and copwait2

-Checks the behaviour of the WAIT command with waiting positions near it's own execution cycle. copwait1 enables 4 bitplanes while copwait2 enables 5.
+Checks the behaviour of the WAIT command with waiting positions near it's own execution cycle.

+#### copwait3 and copwait4

+Same as copwait1 and copwait2 with a fifth bitplane enabled.

+#### copwait5 and copwait6

+Checks the WAIT command with horizontal positions around 0 and $E2, respectively.

 Dirk Hoffmann, 2019